ETCBC/dss/docs/transcription.md

 consonants.
 We reduce them to single Hebrew unicodes per vowel.

+There are bracketing constructs in the transcription, such as `<< >>`, `« »`, `[ ]`.
+It turns out that in the files as we see them, they are consistently written as if in the right to left writing direction.
+So they appear as `>> <<`, `» «`, `] [`.
+When we reproduce the orginal transcription, we put them allback into the left-to-right orientation, because this is the intended direction.
+The cause that we encounter them in the opposite orientation might be that we have stripped all unicode orientation characters (202A-202E) in our sanitizing preprocessing step.

 We also supply the ETCBC transcription for Hebrew material.
 For the full details see the extensive
 [Hebrew transcription table](https://annotation.github.io/text-fabric/Writing/Hebrew.html).